MrBigoudi/rust-raytracing/README.md

 ### Shaders

 The shaders are automatically built using the `build.rs` script.
+The shaders inside the `ploc` directory are tests for a future implementation of a compute shader based PLOC implementation.

 ### Scene